pw1274/Bot-Deployer/README.md

 - 🎉 **GitHub Integration:** Easily manage and deploy bots from GitHub repositories.
 - 🔐 **Environment Variable Management:** Securely set and manage environment variables.
-- ⚙️ **Deployment Options:** Deploy your bot with Docker or directly on PythonAnywhere.
+- ⚙️ **Deployment Options:** Deploy your bot with Docker, PythonAnywhere, or Koyeb.

 ## 🛠️ Installation